railsuser2014/openobject-doc-book-en/source/book/7/7_18_Process/index.rst

    *Example of a process required for the declarations for a new employee.*

-The system of 'Corporate Intelligence' gives you a complete overview of all the company's processes.
+The system of *Corporate Intelligence* gives you a complete overview of all the company's processes.
 So if you click on the node to the left it will start the recruitment process of selecting and interviewing new employees if the necessary modules have been installed.